-As of December 31, 2014, we own, operate or lease 94 entertainment venues and 112 other facilities, including office leases, throughout North America and 22 entertainment venues and 92 other facilities internationally.
+As of December 31, 2015, we own, operate or lease 93 entertainment venues and 130 other facilities, including office leases, throughout North America and 36 entertainment venues and 90 other facilities internationally.
 We believe our venues and facilities are generally well-maintained and in good operating condition and have adequate capacity to meet our current business needs.
-We have a lease ending June 30, 2020 for our corporate headquarters in Beverly Hills, California, used primarily by our executive and certain of our domestic operations management staff.
+We have a lease ending June 30, 2020 for our corporate headquarters in Beverly Hills, California, used primarily by our executive group and certain of our domestic operations management staff.

 Our leases are for varying terms ranging from monthly to multi-year.
-These leases can typically be for terms of three to five years for our office leases and ten to 20 years for our venue leases, and many include renewal options.
+These leases can typically be for terms of 3 to 5 years for our office leases and 10 to 20 years for our venue leases, and many include renewal options.
 There is no significant concentration of venues under any one lease or subject to negotiation with any one landlord.
 We believe that an important part of our management activity is to negotiate suitable lease renewals and extensions.